LAW ENFORCEMENT FACTS

 John Dillinger and his gang murdered ten law enforcement officers — more than any other outlaw.
 They were responsible for the deaths of Officer Howard Wagner, Trooper Eugene Teague, Sheriff Jesse Sarber, Sergeant William Shanley, Patrolman William O'Malley, Patrolman Martin O'Brien, Officer Francis Mulvihill, Chief Franklin Culp, Detective Henry Perrow and Undersheriff Charles Cavanagh.

 The last year in United States history in which fewer than 100 police officers were killed in the line of duty.
-Ninety-eight officers made the ultimate sacrifice in 1949.
+Ninety-four officers made the ultimate sacrifice in 1944.

 November 22, 1963